 IRA contributions and earnings sound very similar.
 Both represent money flowing into your account.
 But if you ask the IRS, they aren’t similar at all.
 If you don’t know the difference, you could find yourself with a hefty tax bill.

 An IRA contribution is money that you deposit into an IRA account.
 That could be automatic deductions from a paycheck or transfers from your bank account if you’re contributing, say, freelance earnings.
-The money you’re allowed to put into an IRA, has to be employment or business income.
+The money you’re allowed to put into an IRA has to be earned: employment or business income.
 You can’t have made it from, say, investments.

-How much of your contribution to a Traditional IRA is deductible might be limited if you or your spouse are part of a retirement plan from an employer.
+How much of your contribution to a traditional IRA is deductible might be limited if you or your spouse are part of a retirement plan from an employer.
 You might also be limited based on your annual income.
 Roth IRA income eligibility limits are not affected by whether you (or your spouse) has an employer retirement plan.

 How They Affect Taxes

 When deciding between a traditional or Roth IRA, the earnings portion is where you should put the most thought.
 Do you believe that your earnings will be considerably higher once you reach retirement age—along with your tax bracket?
 If you do, a Roth IRA might be a better choice.